gradle/gradle/design-docs/task-configuration-from-command-line.md

 ## Allow command-line options to be discovered

-1. Add some command line interface for discovering available command-line options.
-For example, perhaps `gradle help test` shows a usage message for the `test` task, plus perhaps some details about the task - which plugin it came from, its dependencies, its outputs, etc.
+Add some command line interface for discovering available command-line options.
+For example, perhaps `gradle help test` shows a usage message for the `test` task.

-## Include the command-line options in the generated DSL reference

-1. The reference page for a task type should show which command-line options are available for the type.
+### User visible changes

+TBD

+### Test coverage

+TBD

+### Implementation approach

+TBD

 ## Add command-line options to other tasks

+### User visible changes

+TBD

+### Test coverage

+TBD

+### Implementation approach

 1. Add option to `DependencyReportTask` to select the configuration(s) to be reported on.
 2. Add option to `Test` task to select which tests to include, which tests to exclude, and whether to run with debugging enabled.
 3. Probably more - see use cases above.

+## Include the command-line options in the generated DSL reference

+The reference page for a task type should show which command-line options are available for the type.

+### User visible changes

+TBD

+### Test coverage

+TBD

+### Implementation approach

+TBD

 # Open issues